pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

           version: ${version}
       ```

-    2. Watch the status of PD Pods and wait for PD Pods in cluster #1 to finish recreation and become `Running`.
+    1. Watch the status of PD Pods and wait for PD Pods in the initial TidbCluster to finish recreation and become `Running`.

-    3. Repeat the first two substeps to upgrade all PD Pods in other clusters.
+    2. Repeat the first two substeps to upgrade all PD Pods in other TidbCluster.

 2. Take step 1 as an example, perform the following upgrade operations in sequence: